runemadsen/ok-go/README.md

 This template is built to *just work* on Heroku.
 Right now, it requires you to commit the golang dependencies and precompiled assets to the Git repo.

 1. `heroku create -b https://github.com/kr/heroku-buildpack-go.git`
+2. Add a database to your new heroku server.
 2. `heroku config:set GO_ENV=production`
 3. `godep save`
 4. `gulp assets:precompile`
 5. `git add .; git commit -m 'adding compiled assets and dependencies'`
 6. `git push heroku master`
+7. `heroku run gofer db:migrate`